lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.

-The EnergyPlusToFMU tools only use the batch files named in the table showing the `Configuration batch files`_.
+The EnergyPlusToFMU tools only use the batch files named in the table showing the `Batch files`_.
 Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets created.
 Only ``compile-c.bat`` affects how EnergyPlusToFMU compiles ``C`` source code files.